-Eurobank Ergasias S.A. ("Bank") has established a Remuneration Policy that is applicable to all Bank employees and covers their total remuneration.
-The Remuneration Policy forms an integral part of the Bank's corporate governance practice and is developed in accordance to its operational model, business strategy, objectives, long-term interests of the Bank as well as the long-term value creation for shareholders and incorporates measures to avoid conflict of interest.
+Eurobank S.A. ("Bank") has established a Remuneration Policy that is applicable to all Bank employees and covers their total remuneration.
+The Remuneration Policy forms an integral part of the Bank's corporate governance practice and is developed in accordance to its operational model, business strategy, objectives, long-term interests of the Bank and incorporates measures to avoid conflict of interest.